frillweeman/alprleaks/README.md

 Research credit to [Matt Brown](https://www.youtube.com/@mattbrwn).
 For more into, watch his [YouTube video](https://youtu.be/0dUnY1641WM?si=A2geeOF-FCunDW-v) reporting this vulnerability.

+### Disclaimer

+This script is for educational purposes only.
+Do not use this script in any way that violates the law.
+Only use this script on devices you own or have permission to use it on.

+This script was thrown together in a short period of time with a lot of assistance from GitHub Copilot.
+It is not perfect and may not work as expected.
+Feel free to fix and bugs you find and open a pull request.

 ## Running Locally

 To run this project locally, follow these steps: